Table of Contents

 Causes and Risk Factors of COPD

 Almost 3 million people suffer from COPD in the United Kingdom.
 Roughly 900,000 patients among them have a confirmed diagnosis of COPD while about 2 million people have undiagnosed COPD.
 90 % of COPD patients are smokers.
 People above the age of 50 are most affected.
 Heavy smokers can develop COPD after the age of 35.

 The major cause of COPD is smoking, either active or passive.
 Other causes include long-term inhalation of chemical fumes, dust, and air pollutants.
 Genetic alpha 1 antitrypsin deficiency can also damage the lungs and lead to COPD.
-Smoking is a risk factor in these people as well.
+Smoking is a risk factor for these people as well.

 Almost all preterm babies need long-term oxygen therapy as their lungs are still underdeveloped.
 This can lead to lung injury (neonatal chronic lung disease) increasing the risk for COPD later in adult age.
 Chronic bronchitis is defined on the basis of the history as chronic productive cough for at least 3 months in two consecutive years.
 Emphysema is defined by loss of alveoli.

 Epidemiology of COPD

 Etiology of COPD

 Causes of COPD include exogenous and endogenous factors.
 The main exogenous factor is cigarette smoking, which is responsible for COPD in approximately 90 % of cases.
 However, air pollution by ozone or fine dust is a trigger of COPD.
 Miners are often affected,

 Recurrent bronchopulmonary infections aggravate the progression of COPD.
 In addition, a disturbed lung maturation in embryogenesis is known as a cause of later COPD.
 Important endogenous factors are α1-antitrypsin deficiency, and IgA deficiency which may contribute to the development of COPD – especially in younger age.

 Classification of COPD

 COPD can be divided in different levels of severity.
 According to the Global Initiative For Chronic Obstructive Lung Disease (GOLD), the following grades can be distinguished: